Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/Python/6_LEDPixel.rst

     :lines: 7-7
     :dedent:

 Use a nesting of two for loops.
-The first for loop makes the value of i increase from 0 to 255 automatically and the wheel() function processes the value of i into data of the module’s three colors; the second for loop writes the color data to the module.
+The first for loop makes the value of i increase from 0 to 255 automatically and the wheel() function processes the value of i into data of the module's three colors; the second for loop writes the color data to the module.

 .. literalinclude:: ../../../freenove_Kit/Python/Python_Codes/06.2_Rainbow_light/Rainbow_light.py
     :linenos: